consoledotdev/home/content/tools/website-monitoring.md

 transaction monitoring.

-There are lots of website monitoring services but the ability to execute these multi-step requests or transactions is what sets apart the best monitoring tools.
+There are lots of website monitoring services but the ability to execute these multi-step requests or transactions (synthetic monitors) is what sets apart the best monitoring tools.
 We are assessing products from the perspective of experienced software developers who will want these more advanced features.

 This means we consider multi-step requests (transactions) to be a crucial part of good website monitoring tools in 2021.
 We will not review services that don’t